 The San Francisco Waterfront Special Area Plan articulates a practicable attainable vision of the future San Francisco Waterfront.
-The Special Area Plan applies the requirements of the McAteer-Petris Act and the provisions of the San Francisco Bay Plan to the San Francisco
+The Special Area Plan applies the requirements of the McAteer-Petris Act and the provisions of the San Francisco Bay Plan to the San Francisco waterfront in greater detail and should be read in conjunction with both the McAteer-Petris Act and the Bay Plan.
+The Special Area Plan is based on certain assumptions that the Waterfront Advisory Committee made in the early 1970's, which were updated by the BCDC and Port Commissions in 2000 when the Plan was amended.
+The Commissions found that:

 - The San Francisco waterfront is a vitally important regional resource that can support port and related maritime facilities, public access, open space, recreational sites, and water-oriented commercial recreation.
 These can be accommodated without undue conflict, if development is guided by overall planning responsive to public desires; - Improvement and development of the waterfront should proceed on the basis of a detailed plan that incorporates a balanced program for attaining economic, environmental, and social goals; - Maritime activities and San Francisco's historic piers are intrinsically interesting, and provide much of the character of the waterfront.
-Public access, view sites, and recreation areas are desirable additions to maritime districts, provided they do not interfere with maritime functions; and
+Public access, view sites, and

-Greater amounts of public recreation, open space, open water and public access along the shoreline are essential to full realization of the potential for public enjoyment of the Bay.
+- recreation areas are desirable additions to maritime districts, provided they do not interfere with maritime functions; and - Greater amounts of public recreation, open space, open water and public access along the shoreline are essential to full realization of the potential for public enjoy- ment of the Bay.
 Public funding may be required to achieve the desired amounts of public areas, in addition to the public access required as part of the permit process.